 This externship course offers field experience in an actual work environment, providing an opportunity for students to practice, under direct supervision, skills they have learned.
 Hours required to complete the externship course may vary by program.
 Please review the Program Requirements section for the specific amount of minimum required hours of externship to complete the course.
-Prerequisite: Successful completion of all technical coursework and a 2.0 CGPA 4 Credit Hours
+Prerequisite: Successful completion of all technical coursework and a 2.0 CGPA.
+This is a credit/no credit course.
+4 Credit Hours